compound-developers/compound-borrow-examples/README.md

 **[Full Quick Start Tutorial on the Compound Medium Blog](https://medium.com/compound-finance/borrowing-assets-from-compound-quick-start-guide-f5e69af4b8f4)**

-If you want to borrow assets directly from the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `web3-js-examples` folder.
-JSON RPC can be utilized in the **web browser or with Node.js**.
+If you want to borrow assets directly from the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `examples-js` folder.
+There are examples for popular web3 libraries like **Web3.js**, **Ethers.js**, and **Compound.js**.

+JSON RPC can be utilized in the **web browser, with Node.js, or any other programming language with a web3 library**.

-If you want to borrow assets from the protocol from your Ethereum smart contract, see the `solidity-examples` folder.
+If you want to borrow assets from the protocol from your Ethereum smart contract, see the `examples-solidity` folder.

 ## What is Compound?
 Compound is an open-source, autonomous protocol built for developers, to unlock a universe of new financial applications.
 Interest and borrowing, for the open financial system.
 Learn more on the website: